DayPilot.Date Class

 The DayPilot.Date instances are immutable.
 The internal .ticks and .value properties are read-only.

-• .value is implemented as a read-only property so you can see its value in Chrome console.
+• .value is implemented as a read-only property so you can inspect its value in the Chrome console.

 • .ticks remains internal, implemented using a getter.